nchlswhttkr/mellophone/README.md

 pipenv install
 ```

 Installing Postgres will usually create a 'postgres' user (recommended practice) and a server, but for the sake of understanding and visibility I currently run everything from within the project directory.
+You should also make sure the Postgres binaries are installed in your PATH (`initdb`, `pg_ctl` are two you'll need).

 To create the database and start running its server, you can use the following commands.
 This will use the `/data` directory, creating a default installation (default name, user, password) that we will use in development.